maxd13/logic-soundness/paper.md

 def vasgn := ℕ → α
 ```
 <!-- <div style="page-break-before: always;"> -->
-&emsp; &emsp; It is then trivial to define a structure for the language, which we call a model:
+&emsp; &emsp; It is then trivial to define a structure for the language.
+Now since the term `structure` is a reserved word in Lean, we use a synonym for that word in our definitions, and call it simply a model:
 <!-- </div> -->

 ```haskell